 This deduction applies to interest on mortgages for first and second homes and refinanced mortgages.
 The IRS defines “home” pretty broadly — it even includes a boat house.

 Just as you can deduct the interest from a mortgage loan, if you itemize, you also can deduct the interest on a home equity loan or home equity line of credit.

-Note, however, that the Tax Cuts and Jobs Act of 2017 narrowed the applicability of this deduction.
-For the interest to be deductible, the loan must be used to “buy, build or substantially improve the taxpayer’s home that secures the loan,” according to the IRS.
+However, for the interest to be deductible, the loan must be used to “buy, build or substantially improve your home that secures the loan,” according to the IRS.